 Supports adding sort expressions to chart category and series groups and pivot table groups.
 It controls the order in which data is displayed in a data region item of the report (either as ascending or descending).

 Provides support to add filters to an embedded data set or shared data set, data regions, and data region groups, including detail groups.
 The filter equation includes a dataset field or expression, an operator, and a value used to compare.

-The web-based Report Designer toolbar has enhanced alignment options that allows perfect positioning, sizing, and aligning of report items in a report.
+The web-based Report Designer toolbar has enhanced alignment options that allow perfect positioning, sizing, and aligning of report items in a report.

-All the selected report items can be aligned at the left, right, or center horizontally, or aligned at the top, bottom, or middle vertically in the design surface.
+All the selected report items can be aligned to the left, right, or center horizontally, or aligned to the top, bottom, or middle vertically in the design surface.

 Use sizing options to equally size selected report items in the design surface.

 Allows users to create a report with SQL RDL reporting’s extremely powerful interactive features like drill through, hyperlink, drill down, and interactive sorting to display data and information in detail.